mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 03 - Functions Are Too Long/readme.md

 When you write a long function, you hide too many details in one place.

-You force the reader to keep multiple concepts in mind.
+You force the reader to hold multiple concepts in mind.

 You mix unrelated responsibilities and make the code hard to test.

 You create a rigid block that breaks easily when you change it.

-Short, focused functions let you read, test, and change code faster.
+Short, focused functions let you read, test, and modify code faster.

 # Sample Code 📖